Camerons from Lochaber

 Barcaldine House, Argyll, bought by Donald Charles Cameron in 1842 with the profits from his sugar plantations in Berbice.

 Six of Donald Charles’ nephews came out to Guyana.
-Four were sons of his elder brother John - one, also named Donald Charles [1814-1872], managed his uncle’s Berbice estates for a number of years before moving to Melbourne, Australia, in 1852; Ewen Philip [b1810/11], John [b1819] and Alexander [b1823] were all doctors - Ewan Philip was inNew Amsterdam in 1841 (National Archives of Guyana, 1841 Census).
+Four were sons of his elder brother John - one, also named Donald Charles [1814-1872], managed his uncle’s Berbice estates for a number of years (and was appointed an elder in the Scots Kirk in New Amsterdam in 1839) before moving to Melbourne, Australia, in 1852; Ewen Philip [b1810/11], John [b1819] and Alexander [b1823] were all doctors - Ewan Philip was inNew Amsterdam in 1841 (National Archives of Guyana, 1841 Census).
 Allan McCalman, the son of one of Donald Charles’s sisters, also owned estates in Demerara; and yet another Donald Charles Cameron [1824-1882], the son of his sister Mary, was a planter in Essequibo.